-- Add ghee to a hot pot.
+Pour ghee to a hot pot or cooker.
 Add cumin.
-When they sizzle, saute ginger till it turns aromatic.
+When they sizzle, saute ginger and chili till it turns aromatic.
 Do not burn.

 - Drain the water from dal and add it to the pot.
 Fry for about 2 to 3 minutes till the dal smells good.

-- Add oatmeal, salt and fry for about 2 minutes.
+Add oatmeal, salt and turmeric.
+Fry for about 2 minutes.

 - Serve oats khichdi warm.